Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-While the direction and energy of a cosmic ray can be determined in a model-independent manner, other observables are sensitive to the \textit{a priori} unknown mean and variance of the logarithmic mass number $\lna$.
+While the direction and energy of a cosmic ray can be determined in a model-independent way, other observables are sensitive to the \textit{a priori} unknown mean and variance of the logarithmic mass number $\lna$.
 This additional uncertainty poses a challenge to the tuning of event generators, but can be addressed in two ways.
-First, a clean sample of proton-induced air showers can be prepared within the energy window (1--3)\,EeV, where the primary mass is dominated by protons \cite{PierreAuger:2012egl}.
-Selecting showers with a deep shower maximum from that sample further eliminates contamination from heavier primaries.
-This method has effectively been used to derive the p-Air cross section at $\sqrt{s}=57$\,TeV~\cite{PierreAuger:2012egl}.
-Second, one can take advantage of hybrid measurements to compare different observables that are sensitive to the same properties of the primary particle.
-For example, measuring the primary energy in a model-independent way from the integrated longitudinal shower profile and comparing the simulated muon number from such showers to observations revealed the muon deficit in air shower simulations~\cite{PierreAuger:2014ucz,PierreAuger:2021qsd}.
+First, there is a unique energy window in the cosmic-ray flux of (1--3)\,EeV, where the primary mass is dominated by protons \cite{PierreAuger:2012egl}.
+The proton fraction can be further enhanced by selecting showers with a deep shower maximum, thus avoiding the uncertainty in the composition.
+Second, one can study several observables simultaneously, all of which must be consistent with the same $(\mlna, \slna)$ hypothesis.
+The muon deficit in air shower simulations was discovered in this way \cite{PierreAuger:2014ucz,PierreAuger:2021qsd}.